 In order to reduce the number of deaths related to drug overdose, these individuals need to know that help is available.
 Wolfe realized that having police officers personally deliver Naloxone to those who needed it the most may positively impact the relationship between them.
 By providing the medication, police were making it clear that they wanted to help individuals suffering from addiction, not just arrest them.

-Reaching Those in Need
+Community Partnership and Reaching Those in Need

 As the clinical responder for the police department, Wolfe could access police reports.
 She began to reach out to individuals who recently overdosed.
 Furthermore, police officers informed her of their concerns related to individuals residing in the neighborhoods they patrolled.
 After gathering the information, she needed to contact the individuals who had recently overdosed.
 To do so, Wolfe would call these individuals (as well as anyone else who was listed on the police report) to offer them Naloxone and discuss various treatment options.